Certificate of Occupancy for LLCs in the District of Columbia

 However, if the building doesn’t have a Certificate of Occupancy or their Certificate of Occupancy doesn’t cover your business activities, then you’ll need to apply for your own Certificate of Occupancy.

 Note: If you rent or own your home and want to run your business from home, then you need a Home Occupation Permit instead.

 What is a Certificate of Occupancy (C of O)?

 A Certificate of Occupancy (C of O) is a document showing that a specific building, structure, or piece of land is being used in a manner that is in accordance with Title 11 (Zoning Regulations) of the District of Columbia Municipal Regulations (DCMR) as well as in accordance with the DC Building Codes (Title 6, 12, 14, and 42).

 Note: The Department of Consumer and Regulatory Affairs (DCRA) used to administer the Certificate of Occupancy.
 In October 2022, the newly-created Department of Buildings took over the Certificate of Occupancy program.

 What is the purpose of a Certificate of Occupancy?

 While all these rules and regulations may seem complicated, they, and the issuance of Certificates of Occupancy, have one primary purpose: to keep the people who live and work in DC safe.

-No one can use a building, structure, or piece of land in the District (other than single-family homes) unless a Certificate of Occupancy has been issued by the Zoning Administrator (ZA), a subdivision of the DCRA.
+No one can use a building, structure, or piece of land in the District (other than single-family homes) unless a Certificate of Occupancy has been issued by the Department of Buildings.